United States rainfall climatology: Warm season

-Weather systems in the westerlies that cause precipitation move along jet stream, which migrates north into the region by summer.
+Weather systems in the westerlies that cause precipitation move along the jet stream, which migrates north into the region by summer.
 This also increases the likelihood for severe weather to develop due to stronger upper-level divergence in its vicinity.
 Mesoscale convective complexes move into the region from the Plains from late April through mid-July, with June the peak month for the western portions of the Great Lakes.
 These systems contribute about 2% of the annual precipitation for the region.
 Also, remnants of tropical cyclones occasionally move northward into the region, though their overall contribution to precipitation across the region is minimal.
 From the spring through the summer, areas near the shores of the relatively cooler Great Lakes develop sea breezes, which lowers rainfall amounts and increases sunshine near the immediate coastline.
 The eastern Great Lakes are significantly drier during the summer.